Jacqueline-Esbri/CitiBike-Cruisin/README.md

 ## Summary

-According to the data, and the analysis performed, indicates that the bike-sharing business in NYC is very successful.
+According to the data, and the analysis performed, the findings indicate that the bike-sharing business in NYC is very successful.
 The most active times for riders was at 8am, and 5pm-7pm.
 The top and ending locations were mainly concentrated in tourist areas, which are also the high-traffic areas.
 However, only 19% of total riders were short-term customers.
 The assumption is that the 81% of subscribers were residents of NYC.

 It is interesting to note that the majority of riders were men.
 Also, females tend to ride the most during the early hours of the day, while male riders rode more in the evening hours.
 The "Checkout Times for Users" chart showed that a whopping 146,752 riders rode for only 5 minutes.
 This may indicate that these riders were using the bikes to commute to short distance places in order to avoid all forms of public transportation.
 Further, Thursdays, between 5pm to 7pm, seemed to be the most popular day of the week to take a bike ride.